 If we achieve this strategy, we believe everything else will fall into place.
-Our clients want us to help them build apps which set them apart in the market, and our employees want a place to work which gives them opportunities to grow in a good culture.
+Our clients want us to help them build apps that set them apart in the market, and our employees want a place to work which gives them opportunities to grow in a good culture.

 In order to reap, we need to sow.

-Having been in the tech industry in the Nordics for many years, seeing an exploding demand for tech people, we are working on building the professionals of tomorrow in several areas:
+Having been in the tech industry in the Nordics for many years, and seeing an exploding demand for tech people, we are working on building the professionals of tomorrow in several areas:

 We teach the professionals of tomorrow.
 Shortcut has been teaching app development both at Høyskolen Kristiania in Oslo and at DTU in Copenhagen for several years.
-With the rapid pace in which technology is evolving, it is difficult for universities to keep their curriculums and teaching staff up to date.
-Which is why our colleagues have been teaching app development on highly popular courses, where the students get to learn what it is like working with app development in practice.
+With the rapid pace at which technology is evolving, it is difficult for universities to keep their curriculums and teaching staff up to date.
+This is why our colleagues have been teaching app development on highly popular courses, where the students get to learn what it is like working with app development in practice.

 Every year, we have student groups doing their assignments at Shortcut both in Denmark and in Norway.
 By working on projects with our clients the students get hands-on experience both with technology and actual project work.
-For us as a company this is a great opportunity to get in touch with some of the stars in tomorrow’s workplace.
+For us, as a company, this is a great opportunity to get in touch with some of the stars in tomorrow’s workplace.
 Every year we hire several employees straight out of school.
 We invest in their competency development, building the competencies our society needs in the years to come.

 We have also had the pleasure of welcoming new colleagues from all over the world who come to the Nordics to work at Shortcut.
 With the current number of digitization projects going on, we simply do not have enough people in Scandinavia.
 Experts moving to Norway is a key ingredient in building the tech sector in the Nordics.
 Shortcut Sweden even has a fast track at the Swedish immigration authorities, where it takes less than a month from we sign an employment contract with someone from outside the EU until they are working from our Stockholm office.

 Lastly, we also have colleagues who live outside the Nordics, working on projects for our Nordic clients.
-In Bucharest we have a team of 10 developers and designers working in cross functional teams with their colleagues for Nordic clients.
+In Bucharest, we have a team of 10 developers and designers working in cross-functional teams with their colleagues for Nordic clients.